 - Include any recent updates and a description of the amenities and space.

 - A fair market price is what you should be setting.
 Do your research to find similar rentals in your area.
 It may be difficult to adjust rent later without finding new tenants, depending on where you live.
+If you’re considering purchasing a property in Brampton with a legal basement or looking for homes for sale in Brampton, Team Arora Realty can help you find the perfect property to meet your needs.

 - Interview tenants.
 If you wish, you can ask for references and income proof, as well as credit checks.
 Good tenants will make your life much easier.
 This is a good rule of thumb.